-The Student Activity Fund (SAF) is available to eligible Saint Xavier University Registered Student Organizations (RSO) to plan and provide a wide range of programs and services open to the SXU community.
-Saint Xavier Council (SXC) and the Office of Student Activities have specific responsibilities with regard to the SAF.
-SXC allocates and manages funds.
-The dispersion authority of the funds is controlled by the Office of Student Activities after allocations have been made by the SXC Business and Finance Branch.
+The Student Activity Fund (SAF) is available to eligible Saint Xavier University Registered Student Organizations (RSOs) to plan and provide a wide range of programs and services open to the SXU community.
+Student Government Association (SGA) and the Office of Campus Life have specific responsibilities with regard to the SAF.
+SGA allocates and manages funds.
+The dispersion authority of the funds is controlled by the Office of Campus Life after allocations have been made by SGA.

-RSOs wishing to apply for funds from the SAF must apply in the regular funding cycle coordinated by the Office of Student Activities and Saint Xavier Council's (SXC) Business and Finance Branch.
-Funds for the following year are requested near the end of the previous spring semester (Annual Budget).
+RSOs wishing to apply for funds from the SAF must apply in the regular funding cycle coordinated by the Office of Campus Life and Student Government Association.
+Funds for the following year are requested near the end of the previous spring semester (Annual Budget Request).
 Funds for a new event to be held during the current semester can be requested weekly throughout the fall and spring semesters (Special Funding Request).
 Past allocation decisions do not guarantee future funding allocations.
-The Office of Student Activities reserves the right to determine appropriate fund utilization.
-All disbursement options and funding requests can be submitted through The Den (http://theden.sxu.edu).
+The Office of Campus Life reserves the right to determine appropriate fund utilization.
+All disbursement options (purchase requests) and funding requests can be submitted through The Den. (https://theden.sxu.edu/)

 As student activity fees are collected each semester, RSOs are expected to use allocated funds in that semester for which they were requested.
 RSOs may not keep funds in off-campus bank accounts.
-All allocated funds and monies obtained through fund-raising are managed at the discretion of the Office of Student Activities in the requisitions and petty cash advances or reimbursements must be approved in advance by the Office of Student Activities.
+All allocated funds and monies obtained through fund-raising are managed at the discretion of the Office of Campus Life in the requisitions and petty cash advances or reimbursements must be approved in advance by the Office of Campus Life.

 viii.
-Student Organization Event Protocol

-The following regulations apply to student organization events:
+Student Organization Event ProtocolThe following regulations apply to student organization events:

-Events that have not been properly approved by

-the Office of Student Activities are subject to cancellation.
-Event approval requires a three-week advance notice via submission of an Event Request Form and any other request materials.

-- At events where non-SXU guests are invited, all guests must have a college ID.
+- Events that have not been properly approved by the Office of Student Activities are subject to cancellation.
+Event approval requires a three-week advance notice via submission of an Event Request Form and any other request materials. - Diner tables may not be used for solicitation, to promote special interest or politically charged information, to market goods or services of external vendors, or as a demonstration event (see Demonstration Policy). - At events where non-SXU guests are invited, all guests must have a college ID.
 IDs are to be checked by members of the sponsoring organization.
 One guest is allowed per SXU student.
 Students are responsible for the actions of their guests. - The organization may request assistance from Public Safety. - Catering for events must be provided by Country House Food Service. - Public Safety may be required to attend events at the discretion of the Office of Student Life.
 The sponsoring organization will be responsible for the costs incurred in utilizing Public Safety. - No events may be hosted in University housing facilities, including residence hall lounges, the Loftus Conference Room, etc. without the permission of the associate director of Residence Life.